Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

 \subsection{Magnetic modes}

 When considering a stochastic background of PMFs, we can neglect the contribution of energy density and anisotropic stress at the homogeneous level.
 The magnetic energy momentum tensor can be seen as describing perturbations carrying energy density and anisotropic stress and inducing a Lorentz force on the charged particles of the plasma.
 PMFs source all types of perturbations; scalar, vector, and tensor.
 In the past years, several different analyses of magnetically-induced perturbations have been performed.
-Some examples from the wide literature of the field concern magnetically-induced scalar perturbations \citep{2004PhRvD..70l3507G,2007PhRvD..75b3002K,2007AIPC..957..449Y,2008PhRvD..77d3005Y,2008PhRvD..78b3510F,2008PhRvD..77f1301G, 2008PhRvD..77l3001G,2008PhRvD..77f3003G,2010JCAP...05..022B,2010arXiv1005.3332B,2011PhRvD..83b3006K}, while other treatments also include magnetically-induced vector and tensor perturbations \citep{2000PhRvD..61d3001D,2001AIPC..555..451K,2002PhRvD..65l3004M,2002PhRvD..65b3517C,2004PhRvD..70d3011L,2006AN....327..422C,2009MNRAS.396..523P,2010PhRvD..81d3517S}.
+Some examples from the wide literature of the field concern magnetically-induced scalar perturbations \citep{2004PhRvD..70l3507G,2007PhRvD..75b3002K,2007AIPC..957..449Y,2008PhRvD..77d3005Y,2008PhRvD..78b3510F,2008PhRvD..77f1301G, 2008PhRvD..77l3001G,2008PhRvD..77f3003G,2010JCAP...05..022B,2010arXiv1005.3332B,2011PhRvD..83b3006K}, while other treatments also include magnetically-induced vector and tensor perturbations \citep{1998PhRvL..81.3575S,2000PhRvD..61d3001D,2001AIPC..555..451K,2002PhRvD..65l3004M,2002PhRvD..65b3517C,2002MNRAS.335L..57S,2003MNRAS.344L..31S,2004PhRvD..70d3011L,2006AN....327..422C,2009MNRAS.396..523P,2010PhRvD..81d3517S}.
 We can identify three different classes of intial conditions for magnetically-induced perturbations; compensated \citep{2004PhRvD..70l3507G,2008PhRvD..78b3510F}, passive \citep{2004PhRvD..70d3011L,2010PhRvD..81d3517S}, and inflationary \citep{2013PhRvD..88h3515B}.

-Here we focus on the two magnetically-induced modes that are present for all types of PMFs produced prior to decoupling, independent of their generation mechanism, i.e., the compensated and passive modes.
+In this paper we focus on the two magnetically-induced modes that are present for all types of PMFs produced prior to decoupling, independent of their generation mechanism, i.e., the compensated and passive modes.
+We do not consider specific inflationary initial conditions \citep{2013PhRvD..88h3515B} to maintain the generality of the PMFs we constrain.
+For the same reason we neither consider a possible cross-correlation between the magnetically-induced and the adiabatic mode motivated by inflation \citep{2012PhRvD..86l3528J}.